 What challenged me this year and why?

-What key lessons did I learn from 2018?
+What key lessons did I learn this year?

-What would I like to improve on in 2019?
+What would I like to improve on next year?
 Again, this could be personal habits, beliefs, and behaviours, to more specific business or sport-related upskilling and optimisation.

-What are the most useful, positive and constructive things to bring with me into 2019?
+What are the most useful, positive and constructive things to bring with me into the new year?
 What were your best success-enablers, and what will serve you best moving forward?

-What will I leave behind in 2018?
+What will I leave behind?
 Simply put, what didn’t serve you this year?

 What would I like to acknowledge myself for this year?
 Did you push through a really difficult period?
 Did you achieve a massive goal?
 Did you kick a bad habit?
 High-five that!